Skip to main content

 • The determination of members of the family unit is carried out in accordance with the situation on 31 December each year.

-Therefore, if a child turns 18 during the year, they will no longer be part of the family unit in that tax period.
+Therefore, if a child turns 18 during the year, he or she will no longer be part of the household for that tax period.